nearform/the-micro-frontends-workshop/slides.md

 ---

-# Glossary
+## Glossary

 <div class="dense">

 -- a **host** is an application that includes the initial chunks of our code, the ones that will be used to bootstrap our container – as part of module federation, those are just referenced to a remote, which allows for smaller bundle sizes and shorter initial load times;

--- a **remote** is an module that is being consumed by the host, and it can be both shared components or common dependencies to be used by different hosts;
+-- a **remote** is a module that is being consumed by the host, and it can be either shared components or common dependencies to be used by different hosts;

 -- a **bidirectional host** can be either a host or a remote (or both), consuming other applications or providing some code to other hosts.
 </div>

 ---

-# Module federation with Webpack
+## Module federation with Webpack

 <div>
 <p>As we mentioned earlier, initially module federation was implemented as a plugin introduced in Webpack 5.